tekknolagi/tekknolagi.github.com/_posts/2023-04-02-recursive-meta-interpretation.md

 * other motivation:
   * write jits in other languages
   * avoid the slow development cycle because rpython has been cut out
-  * can we go "deeper" in the implementation hierarchy without losing performance?
-    * how much warmup do we need?
 * cfbolz has written an interpreter metaslf https://hg.sr.ht/~cfbolz/metaslf
 * it is several things:
   * an interpreter for a language called slf written in rpython